etarium/TheTwistingHaunt/README.md

   -<COMBAT>Expanding Equipables to allow for dual-wielding, two-handed, and implementation of enitities with arms > 2

-  -<GUI>Addition of character/entity artwork done in same style of GUI
+  -<GUI>Addition of character/entity artwork done in same style of GUI.

   -<GUI>Option menu to change GUI theme (colors, window sizes, etc.)